Hearing Aid Technology

 Sophisticated algorithms examine the environment for undesirable noises.
 Once noise is detected, the hearing aid reduces unwanted sounds to make listening easier and more comfortable.

 The hearing aids communicate wirelessly so the devices can operate together.
-This communication allows for sharing of data and streaming of external audio sources.
+This communication allows for sharing of data and streaming of external sound sources.

 Wind Noise Reduction

 This feature detects outside wind noise blowing across the microphone.
-Consequently, reducing the wind noise to create a clearer signal.
+As a result, reducing the wind noise to create a clearer signal.

 Feedback Cancellation System